Summonshr/stocknp-new/src/pages/blog/2020-01-28-know-your-company.md

 ---
 templateKey: blog-post
-title: what wen't wrong with Nepal Investment Bank?
+title: What wen't wrong with Nepal Investment Bank?
 date: 2020-03-01T15:04:10.000Z
 description: >-
   If you are an investor, you should know company you invest.
 I don't mean just